3-Lie Algebras, Ternary Nambu-Lie algebras and the Yang-Baxter equation: Preliminaries

 \begin{remark} {\rm It is well known that the axioms of racks are an algebraic version of Reidemeister moves II and III, respectively, while indempotence corresponds to Reidemeister move I. } \end{remark}

-Quandles have been studied intensively from the 1980's, after Joyce \cite{Joy} and Matveev \cite{Mat} have independently shown that the {\it fundamental quandle} of a knot, defined via generators and relators using the Wirtinger presentation of the fundamental group, is a complete knot invariant.
-More recently, \cite{CJKLS}, a cohomology theory of racks and quandles has been introduced, and a cohomological invariant of links and knotted surfaces has been introduced.
+Quandles have been studied intensively from the 1980's, after Joyce \cite{Joy} and Matveev \cite{Mat} have independently shown that the {\it fundamental quandle} of a knot, defined via generators and relators using the Wirtinger presentation of the fundamental group, is a complete knot invariant (up to mirror image and orientation reversal).
+More recently, in \cite{CJKLS}, a cohomology theory of racks and quandles has been introduced, and a cohomological invariant of links and knotted surfaces has been constructed.

 The theory of racks/quandles and their cohomology theories have been generalized to operations of higher arities, see for instance \cite{Gre,ESZ}.
 Moreover, the notion of self-distributivity has been treated, in \cite{ESZ}, in arbitrary symmetric monoidal categories.
-Our main interest lies, in the present article, in ternary self-distributive (SD) structures in the category of vector spaces.
+Our main interest lies, in the present article, in self-distributive (SD) structures in the category of vector spaces.
 We will therefore focus on this class of SD operations.